 How can I protect my assets from being spent on nursing home costs?

-Depending on the type of assets you are trying to preserve, the transfer of assets may need to be done up to 5 years before you apply for Medicaid coverage.
-Application for long-term services and supports (LTSS)
+Depending on your situation, you may need to transfer your assets up to 5 years before applying for Medicaid coverage.
+For example, if you apply for long-term services and supports (LTSS)

-will be denied if an individual’s assets have been transferred for less than fair market value within a five-year period before applying for Medicaid assistance.
-Planning ahead is essential if you wish to protect as many assets for your family as possible.
+, you will be denied if your assets have been transferred for less than fair market value within five years of your application for Medicaid assistance

 Most states follow the Social Security Administration’s (SSA) Supplemental Security Income (SSI) guidelines